All About Antioxidant Rich Food, Supplements And Benefits

 Experts recommend a minimum of 5 servings of fruits and vegetables daily, although you can try increasing to 7-10 servings for more effect.

-Many people take vitamin and mineral antioxidants in supplement form, a vitamin C tablet probably being the most common.
+Many people take vitamin and mineral antioxidants in supplement or serum form, a vitamin C tablet probably being the most common.